Open Search -

 The club continued to be known as Grimsby & Cleethorpes until 1929, when the name was changed to Cleethorpes Golf Club.

-Grimsby & Cleethorpes Golf Club, Lincolnshire.
-Location of the former golf course.
+Grimsby and Cleethorpes Golf Club, Lincs.
+O.S.
+Map from the 1900s showing the earlier golf course.